The TD Bank New York Five Boro Bike Tour From a Marshal’s Perspective

 Novelty Bikes Have No Place On The Tour

 Novelty bikes look great for Instagram likes and for the TV news broadcast, but they have no place on the tour as no novelty bike ever finishes the tour.
 These include single-wheelers, folding bikes, BMX bikes or anything with wheels smaller than 20″.
 During a good weather Five Boro Bike Tour, there will be quite a few Citibikes, with even some at the finish festival.
 In bad weather, not a single Citibike or novelty bike will be seen at the start, let alone the finish.
-This demonstrates that anyone with one of these novelty or rented bikes is not serious about riding and more inclined to be motivated by their social media content demands.
+This demonstrates that anyone with one of these novelty or rented bikes is just not serious about riding and more inclined to be motivated by their social media content demands.